24 Investments That Pay Monthly Income

 You can invest in US Treasuries directly, or you can purchase them via a bond broker.
 There are also several investment funds that invest in U.S government debt assets.
 For example, the Vanguard Extended Duration Treasury ETF.
 Investing in treasuries through an ETF is a great way to gain passive exposure to a broad range of U.S. Treasury bonds

 Another investment that pays interest every 6 months, Municipal bonds are seen as extremely low risk.
 The 10-year default rate is about half that of corporate bonds at just 0.1%.
 Some Municipal bonds are tax-exempt, making them even more attractive.

 There are two types of municipal bond; general obligation bonds and revenue bonds.
 General obligation bonds are used to raise money to cover ongoing costs, while revenue bonds are issued to pay for infrastructure projects.

-Money market funds are mutual funds that invest in cash and near-cash equivalents.
+Money market funds are investment funds (mutual funds and ETFs) that invest in cash and near-cash equivalents.
 These funds a very liquid, and they try to maintain a Net Asset Value (NAV) of $1 per share.
 Any excess earnings are distributed to shareholders in regular distributions.
-This makes money market funds attractive if you are looking for investments that pay monthly income

 - Tax-Exempt – investing in tax-exempt assets such as Municipal bonds